Where is the Line - Choreographic Program

 Cast: Sasha & Paul

-My piece of choreography is based around the correlation of two people, one of which has passed away.
-The movement is a reflection on the loss of someone and the connection between the two.
+My piece of choreography is based on the correlation of two people, one of which has passed away.
+The movement is a reflection of the loss of someone and the connection between the two.
 The emotion within the movement is very raw and showcases the extent to which both characters rely on one another.
 A large amount of the movement is made possible through the partnership and this highlights the idea of dependency and connection.
 My focus was to portray the change between being there in body, to being there in soul.

 Sonata in Rick-e Major by Ricky Borg